 Some of our debt investments will bear interest at variable rates and the interest income from these investments could be negatively affected by decreases in market interest rates.
 In addition, an increase in interest rates would make it more expensive for us to use debt to finance our investments.
 As a result, a significant increase in market interest rates could increase our cost of capital, which would reduce our net investment income.
 Also, an increase in interest rates available to investors could make an investment in our securities less attractive than alternative investments, a situation which could reduce the value of our securities.
 Conversely, a decrease in interest rates may have an adverse impact on our returns by requiring us to seek lower yields on our debt investments and by increasing the risk that our portfolio companies will prepay our debt investments, resulting in the need to redeploy capital at potentially lower rates.
 A decrease in market interest rates may also adversely impact our returns on temporary investments, which would reduce our net investment income.
 In addition, certain of our debt investments and debt liabilities may bear interest at fixed rates.
 To the extent that our fixed rate assets and liabilities are not perfectly hedged, our net investment income may decrease based on changes in market interest rates.
-An increase in market interest rates may also decrease based on changes in market interest rates.
+An increase in market interest rates may also decrease the fair value of our fixed rate investments, as these may be less attractive securities in a rising rate environment.